 - Garnishes ⟶ such as cilantro, lime juice, vegan cheese, jalapeño, avocado, and red onions.
 These are optional, but if you have some it will make the chili even better!

 First, we cook the root veggies like onions, garlic, carrots, and celery in some olive oil for a few minutes.
-Once the onions turn translucent, add in bell pepper and green beans and cook another minute.
+Once the onions turn translucent, add in tempeh, bell pepper, and green beans and cook another minute.

 Next, mix in all the spices, then add tomato sauce and tomato paste.
 Bring mixture to a boil then lower to simmer.
-Crumble in tempeh.
 Let the chili simmer 30-60 minutes, mixing occasionally to prevent the bottom from burning.
 The flavor develops more the longer it simmers, and is even better the second day as the flavors meld together overnight in the fridge!

 After 30-60 minutes have passed, add in corn and black beans and simmer another 5 minutes.
 Turn off heat.
 Mix miso with 1/4 cup water in a separate bowl, then add to chili.
 Mix until well combined.
 Taste and add salt/pepper as needed.

 Garnish as desired (I love cilantro, lime juice, and avocado) and serve with steamed rice or toasted bread!
 This would also be really good in a bread bowl, if you happen to have some lying around.

 when do I add miso? ⟶ Add the miso at the end of cooking, when the heat is turned off and the chili isn’t boiling.
 Boiling miso kills the probiotics and also weakens some of the flavor.

 how do I add miso? ⟶ Miso needs to be carefully mixed in to avoid clumps of miso in the final dish.
 There are various ways to do this.
 You can use a miso muddler, strainer, or mix it separately first in a small bowl with some water (this is the method I chose to use for this post).